machines-in-motion/treep_machines_in_motion/README.md

 ```
 ### License and Copyrights

-*update the date if it is a new package*

 License BSD-3-Clause
-Copyright (c) 2019, New York University and Max Planck Gesellschaft.
+Copyright (c) 2021, New York University and Max Planck Gesellschaft.